cebreus/photoblog-israel-2022/bun-svelte-photoblog/ARCHITECTURE.md

 - `static/images/israel-2022/` - Optimalizované obrázky (všechny varianty a formáty)
 - `src/lib/images.manifest.json` - Runtime manifest s metadaty
+  - Note: The manifest now includes canonical `authorSlug` on image entries (generated at build time) and `storyHtml` for separator items when a story is present (pre-rendered markdown).
+The client treats author selections as slug-first and will write concise `authors=` CSV parameters to the URL for sharing.
 - `.images-cache.json` - Cache pro rychlejší opakované buildy

 ### 9.4 Main build fáze (Vite)